 Important Points to Keep in Mind

 Health Canada is the federal health department responsible for approving new drugs.
-Health Canada releases a formal marketing and distribution authorization called Notice of Compliance or NOC following the satisfactory review of a new product submission.
+Health Canada releases a formal marketing and distribution authorisation called Notice of Compliance (NOC) following the satisfactory review of a new product submission.

 Pricing and reimbursement are two separate considerations.

-Pricing approval for patented medicines is regulated by the federal government through PMPRB.
-While manufacturers are free to set the prices for their products in theory, the prices of patented medicines are monitored by PMPRB to ensure that prices are not “excessive”.
+Pricing approval for patented medicines is regulated by the federal government through the PMPRB.
+While manufacturers are free to set the prices for their products in theory, the prices of patented medicines are monitored by the PMPRB to ensure that prices are not “excessive.”
 The PMPRB assesses drug prices in accordance with the level of therapeutic innovation:

 - Breakthrough – first to treat a particular illness effectively or address a particular indication effectively

 The prices of “breakthrough” drugs are pegged to the median ex-factory price for the same drug in reference countries.
 Pricing of other new patented drugs is managed via therapeutic price referencing.
 Prices are limited so that the cost of the therapy is in the same range as other patented drugs already on sale in Canada.
 Prices can never exceed the highest referenced price or increase by more than the consumer price index (CPI).

 Reimbursement prices are not set by the PMPRB nor does it enter pricing arrangements with manufacturers.
 The reimbursement process is governed by a combination of federal, provincial, and private drug plans.
 The result is that reimbursement criteria and prices can vary considerably between plans.